 As with spinning rods, JDM baitcasting rods for trout can be divided into rods for stocked trout in Areas (managed pay-to-fish ponds) and wild (native) trout in mountain streams.
 In a sense, the two different rod classes illustrate the two different sides of the finesse coin - micro lures and ultra light lines in the Areas, and extremely accurate casting in the mountain streams.

 For any of the rods sold on Finesse-Fishing.com, when you put the sections together there will be a gap.
 It is supposed to be like that.
 Please don't force it.

-Wild trout rods offer a wide range of rod lengths, from the 5' to 5'6" models for smaller mountain streams up to rods over 8' long for big fish in wide rivers.
+Wild trout rods offer a wide range of rod lengths, from rods under 5' designed for smaller mountain streams up to rods over 8' long for big fish in wide rivers.
 At least for now, Finesse-Fishing.com will concentrate on the shorter models for smaller streams.

 Daiwa and Shimano offer baitcasting rods for trout but I have to admit I am drawn to the Tenryu Rayz models.
 Tenryu is a name not well known in the US, at least not yet, but their rods are well known in Europe, and of course, in Japan.
-I started importing their tenkara rods last year and have been very impressed with the quality.
+I started importing their tenkara rods a few years ago and have been very impressed with the quality.
 Not only are the blanks and actions excellent, the fit and finish are absolutely unsurpassed.

 Tenryu is a small company and they